alshedivat/al-folio/reading/trip-without-a-ticket.md

 Everyone is kept inside while the outside is shown through windows: *advertising and manicured news*.
 And we all know this.

-How many TV specials would it take to establish one <underline>Guatemalan revolution</underline>?
+How many TV specials would it take to establish one *Guatemalan revolution*?
 How many weeks would an ad agency require to face-lift the image of the Viet Cong?
-Slowly, very slowly we are led nowhere. <underline>Consumer circuses</underline> are held in the ward daily.
+Slowly, very slowly we are led nowhere. *Consumer circuses* are held in the ward daily.
 Critics are tolerated like exploding novelties.
-We will be told which <underline>burning Asians</underline> to take seriously.
+We will be told which *burning Asians* to take seriously.
 Slowly.
 Later.

 But there is a real danger in suddenly waking a somnambulistic patient.
 And we all know this.